Mount Carmel College of Baler

-The Mount Carmel College of Baler (Kolehiyong Monte Carmelo ng Baler in Filipino), commonly referred to as MCC Baler or MCCB, is the oldest Catholic mission school in the Philippine province of Aurora.
+The Mount Carmel College of Baler, commonly referred to as MCC Baler or MCCB, is the oldest Catholic mission school in the Philippine province of Aurora.
 It was founded in 1948 by the American Carmelites, who arrived in Baler upon the invitation of Doña Aurora Aragon-Quezon (1888–1949), former First Lady of the Philippines (1935–1944), wife of the late Philippine Commonwealth President Manuel Luis Quezon, and upon the approval of Alfredo F. Versoza, then bishop of Lipa.
 It is currently a member of the Catholic Association of Schools in the Prelature of Infanta (CASPI).

 History

 1940s–1960s

 Catholicism took a new life in Baler when three pioneering Discalced Carmelite (OCD) friars arrived in 1947 upon the invitation of Doña Aurora.
 Soon after, Mount Carmel High School of Baler (MCHS Baler), now known as Mount Carmel College of Baler (MCC Baler), was built near the San Luis Obispo de Tolosa Parish, the historic Baler Catholic Church, to fill the need for an evangelical mission in this town.

 The school started its operation on June 23, 1948, with 96 students, six of whom were seniors who received their diplomas at the end of the school year.
 It was incorporated with the Securities and Exchange Commission (SEC) on August 9, 1951.

 The grade school opened with 35 enrollees in 1956.
 Government recognition for the entire grade school department came in 1959.

 The college department was opened on June 12, 1961, with one-year commercial science and liberal arts (AB) programs as main offerings, with Dr. José M. Manalo as the first college dean.
 Government recognition for the Bachelor of Science in Education (BSEd) and the Bachelor of Science in Elementary Education (BSEEd) programs came in 1962.
 The areas of specialization for Bachelor of Science in Education (BSEd) were given permit by the government in 1966.

 Meanwhile, the 1960's saw the strengthening of Catholic education with the organizations of the Legion of Mary, the Solidarity of Our Lady, and the Catechists’ Club.
 The student aide education program was likewise introduced in the 1960s to help the financially poor but academically capable students finish college.

 The Carmelite Missionary (CM) sisters arrived in August 1965 and assisted the Carmelite fathers in the school administration until 1982.